-In order to ensure that other nations continue to use global social cost of greenhouse gas values, it is important that the United States itself continue to do so.139 The United States is engaged in a repeated strategic dynamic with several significant players-including the United Kingdom, Germany, Sweden, and others-that have already adopted a global framework for valuing the social cost of greenhouse gases.140 For example, Canada and Mexico have explicitly borrowed the IWG's global SCC metric to set their own fuel efficiency standards.141 For the United States to now depart from this collaborative dynamic by reverting to a domestic-only estimate would undermine the country's long-term interests and could jeopardize emissions reductions underway in other countries, which are already benefiting the United States.
+In order to ensure that other nations continue to use global social cost of greenhouse gas values, it is important that the United States itself continue to do so.140 The United States is engaged in a repeated strategic dynamic with several significant players-including the United Kingdom, Germany, Sweden, and others-that have already adopted a global framework for valuing the social cost of greenhouse gases.141 For example, Canada and Mexico have explicitly borrowed the IWG's global SCC metric to set their own fuel efficiency standards.142 For the United States to now depart from this collaborative dynamic by reverting to a domestic-only estimate would undermine the country's long-term interests and could jeopardize emissions reductions underway in other countries, which are already benefiting the United States.

 For these and other reasons, the IWG properly relied on global estimates to develop its SCC metric, and many federal agencies have since relied on this global metric to evaluate and justify their decisions.
 At the same time, some agencies have, in addition to the global estimate, also disclosed a "highly speculative" estimate of the domestic-only effects of climate change.
-In particular, the Department of Energy always includes a chapter on a domestic-only value of carbon emissions in the economic analyses supporting its energy efficiency standards; EPA has also often disclosed similar estimates.142 Such an approach is consistent with Circular A-4's suggestion that agencies should usually disclose domestic effects separately from global effects.
+In particular, the Department of Energy always includes a chapter on a domestic-only value of carbon emissions in the economic analyses supporting its energy efficiency standards; EPA has also often disclosed similar estimates.
+Such an approach is consistent with Circular A-4's suggestion that agencies should usually disclose domestic effects separately from global effects.
 However, as we have discussed, reliance on a domestic-only methodology would be inconsistent with both the inherent nature of climate change and the standards of Circular A-4.
 Consequently, it is appropriate under Circular A-4 for agencies to continue to rely on global estimates of the social cost of greenhouses to justify their regulatory decisions or their choice of alternatives under NEPA.

 Moreover, no current methodology can accurately estimate a "domestic-only" value of the social cost of greenhouse gases.
 OMB, the National Academies of Sciences, and the economic literature all agree that existing methodologies for calculating a "domestic-only" value of the social cost of greenhouse gases are deeply flawed and result in severe and misleading underestimates.
 In developing the social cost of carbon, the IWG did offer some such domestic estimates.
-Using the results of one economic model (FUND) as well as the U.S. share of global gross domestic product (GDP), the group generated an "approximate, provisional, and highly speculative" range of 7-23% of the global social cost of carbon as
+Using the results of one economic model (FUND) as well as the U.S. share of global gross domestic product (GDP), the group generated an "approximate, provisional, and highly speculative" range of 7-23% of the global social cost of carbon as an estimate of the purely direct climate effects to the United States.
+Yet, as the IWG itself acknowledged, this range is almost certainly an underestimate because it ignores significant, indirect

-138 Policy Integrity, Foreign Action, Domestic Windfall: The U.S. Economy Stands to Gain Trillions from Foreign Climate Action (2015), http://policyintegrity.org/files/publications/ForeignActionDomesticWindfall.pdf
+139 Policy Integrity, Foreign Action, Domestic Windfall: The U.S. Economy Stands to Gain Trillions from Foreign Climate Action (2015), http://policyintegrity.org/files/publications/ForeignActionDomesticWindfall.pdf

-139 See Robert Axelrod, The Evolution of Cooperation 10-11 (1984) (on repeated prisoner's dilemma games).
+140 See Robert Axelrod, The Evolution of Cooperation 10-11 (1984) (on repeated prisoner's dilemma games).

-140 See Howard & Schwartz, supra note 102, at Appendix B.
+141 See Howard & Schwartz, supra note 52, at Appendix B.